multivendorx/MultiVendorX/readme.txt

 * Added     - Compatibility of WooCommerce 8.9.1.
 * Added     - Vendors will now receive an email notification when a user follows their store #698.
 * Fix       - Issue with the vendor slider banner image due to a conflict with vendor store policy #751.
-* Fix       - Issue with SPMV products created for the admin products #754.
+* Fix       - Issue when SPMV products created for the admin products #754.
 * Fix       - SPMV products appearing multiple times during search and in the store page #752.
 * Fix       - Vulnerability issue #756.
 * Updated   - Language file.